wg-osr/walkerga.github.io/class/mu_wizard2.md

 </details>

 <details markdown="1">
 <summary><b>42.
-The Mandrill Manual</b></summary>
+Shadoom's Grimoire</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Grinning teeth are drawn on the cover, an ass on the back.
 Screams when opened, but only you can hear it.*
 - You can speak with monkeys.
-- Each time you study this book, gain a new [follower](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html).
-Except it's a baboon disguised as that person.
-It cant speak, but can climb and throw things.
+- Each time you study this book, gain two new [followers](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html).
+Except they are baboons disguised as the people your rolled person.
+They cant speak, but can climb and throw things.
+They count as 1 follower.
 - Roll 1D4, you gain the following spell: 1.
-[Arachnophobia](/2020/11/13/arachnophobia/), 2.
-[Bubble Helmet](/2020/11/13/bubble-coat/), 3.
-[Pass Without Trace](/2020/11/13/pass-without-trace/), 4.
-[Venom Bullet](/2020/11/13/venom-bullet/)
+[Call of the Baboon](/2020/11/12/call-of-the-animal/), 2.
+[Elevate Beast](/2020/11/13/elevate-beast/), 3.
+[Possess Pet](/2020/11/13/possess-pet/), 4.
+[Shadoom's Serpication](/2020/11/13/shadooms-serpication/)
 ###### *From Goblin Punch's [Baboonist](https://goblinpunch.blogspot.com/2019/07/new-wizard-baboonist.html)!*
 </details>